How difficult is becoming a real estate agent in California?

 Step #4: Take and pass the California real estate licensing exam

 To obtain your California real estate license, you must pass the California real estate salesperson exam, which you can think of as your final exam after completing your 135 hours of licensing coursework.
+Passing this exam is essential to becoming a licensed real estate salesperson in California.

 The exam will test your knowledge of real estate principles, practices, and laws.
 It consists of 150 multiple-choice questions that you must complete within three hours.
 The passing score for the exam is 70%.